Nursing

 1 Credit (1)

-This course provides nursing students with introductory nursing concepts related to implementation and evaluation of nursing skills and assessment including: techniques of fundamental nursing care, basic and intermediate nursing skills, and foundational physical assessment techniques associated with care across the lifespan.
-Students must be admitted into the Nursing Program to enroll in this course.
-Restricted to: Nursing Majors and Community Colleges only.
+This course provides nursing students with introductory nursing knowledge related to performance of nursing skills and assessment including: techniques of fundamental nursing care, basic and intermediate nursing skills, and foundational physical assessment techniques associated with care across the lifespan.

 Learning Outcomes